sarfraznawaz2005/whatspup/README.md

 ## Disclaimer ##

-This project is not affiliated with offical whatsapp in any sense.
+This project is not affiliated with official whatsapp in any sense.